B–Mitzvah Curriculum Overview

 In this session students will examine their personal views about God as well as identify what has influenced them to form their opinions.
 As part of this exploration, students will examine how God is depicted in various text and prayers and consider how they feel about these characterizations.
 Students will be encouraged to see the multitude of valid perspectives and ideas about God in the past and present.

-Jewish text: Tanach, Liturgy
+Jewish texts: Tanach, Liturgy

 6. GenZen: How to Get Un-worried